eternaldensity/Sandcastle-Builder/README.md

 - "Loopin Looie" renamed to "Temporal Anchor"
 - "Ooo Shiny!" renamed to "Ooh, Shiny!"
 - Expando now correctly pins down Badgers and Redunception descriptions, so you can actually read them
-- Muse now has a correct description when it's locked (as a favorite, say)
+- Muse and other boosts now have correct descriptions when they're locked (Muse will no longer crash the game when favorited)

 #### pickten